 - Section 5 — Election Procedures

-- A Nominating Committee, chaired by the Vice-President, shall be responsible for presenting a slate of prospective Secretary candidates to the Board.
-In addition, any member may nominate a candidate to the slate of nominees from the floor.
+- A Nominating Committee, chaired by the Vice-President, shall be responsible for presenting a slate of prospective Secretary candidates to the Board of Directors.
+In addition, any member may nominate a candidate for Secretary to the slate of nominees from the floor.

 - Section 6 — Officers and Duties

-- There shall be five officers of the Board of Directors consisting of a President, Vice-President, Past President, Treasurer, and Secretary.
+- There shall be four officers of the Board of Directors consisting of a President, Vice-President, Past President, and Secretary.
 Their duties are as follows:

-- The President shall convene regularly scheduled Board meetings, shall preside or arrange for other directors to preside at each meeting in the following order: Vice-President, Past President, Treasurer, Secretary.
+- The President shall convene regularly scheduled Board of Directors meetings, shall preside or arrange for other Directors to preside at each meeting as chair in the following order: Vice-President, Past President, Secretary.

 - The Past President will chair any committees on special subjects as designated by the Board of Directors.

-- The Secretary shall be responsible for keeping records of Board and Membership actions, including overseeing the taking of minutes at all meetings of the Executive Board and General Membership, sending out meeting announcements, distributing copies of minutes and the agenda to each member, and assure that membership records are accurately maintained.
+- The Secretary shall be responsible for keeping records of Board of Directors and Membership actions, including overseeing the taking of minutes at all meetings of the Executive Board and general membership, sending out meeting announcements, distributing copies of minutes and the agenda to each member, and assure that membership records are accurately maintained.

 - Section 7 — Vacancies

-- When a vacancy on the Board of Directors exists, the remaining Board members shall have the authority to appoint a replacement from the current membership.
-Such appointments shall last only to the end of the particular Board members regular term.
+- When a vacancy on the Board of Directors exists, the Director in the preceding position shall fill the vacant position, and the remaining Directors shall have the authority to appoint a replacement for the remaining vacancy from the current membership.
+Such appointments shall last only to the end of the resigning or removed Director’s regular term.

 - Section 8 — Resignation and Termination

-- Resignation from a Board must be in writing and received by the President.
-A Board member may be removed for other reasons by a two-third vote of the remaining directors.
+- Resignation as a member of the Board of Directors must be in writing and received by the President.
+A Director may be removed for other reasons by a two-third vote of the remaining Directors.

 - Section 9 — Special Meetings

-- Special meetings of the Board of Directors shall be called at the request of the President as deemed necessary to conduct the business of the organization.
+- Special meetings of the Board of Directors shall be called at the request of the President as deemed necessary to conduct the business of this Corporation.

 ARTICLE V — COMMITTEES